andrew/ultimate-awesome/README.md

 - [awesome-asv-antispoofing](https://github.com/PHJhjpeng1992/awesome-asv-antispoofing) - This is a curated list of awesome ASV(Automatic Speaker Verification) Anti-Spoofing papers, libraries, datasets, and other resources.
 - [awesome-hand-tools](https://github.com/pjcunningham/awesome-hand-tools) - Internet resources for hand tool woodworkers.
 - [awesome-algorithm-cn](https://github.com/roseduan/awesome-algorithm-cn) - 精选了一系列很棒的学习或者练习算法的网址、项目等，受到 awesome-awesomeness 以及其他 awesome 系列项目的启发。.
-- [Awesome-List](https://github.com/ryparker/Awesome-List) - A list of my favorite findings in the software industry. 🕶️.
-- [awesome-sustainable-software](https://github.com/sandstorm/awesome-sustainable-software) - In this list, we want to collect links, resources, and tips towards sustainable software developent.
-We especially want to highlight practical real-world tips which are directly applicable in practice.
 - [blockchain-security-awesome](https://github.com/shakenetwork/blockchain-security-awesome) - 区块链安全专题智库.
 - [awesome-blackfriday](https://github.com/smayzes/awesome-blackfriday) - A curated list of amazingly awesome technical Black Friday deals.
 - [awesome-citizen-science-nl](https://github.com/sodascience/awesome-citizen-science-nl) - A curated list of awesome Citizen Science Projects in the Netherlands.